maxtangli/saki/README.md

 - [x] MeldList fromString
 - [x] given a TileList, analyze MeldType
 - [x] refactor Meld, replace inheritance with association
-- [ ] exposed/concealed triplet/kong

-rush 5 round 6/5 2.5h 6/7 1.5h
+rush 5 round 6/5 2.5h 6/7 1.5h 6/9 1.0h
 - [x] Wall
 - [x] TurnManager
 - [x] new Round
 - [ ] Round flow
 - [ ] simple UI: draw and discard

+to be scheduled
+- [ ] exposed/concealed triplet/kong

+## note - ObjectLikeArray

+loop/count/offsetGet
+all convenient modify methods, not exposed to client

-## note
+## note - round flow

-round start
+round init

-for one player
- show possible commands
-  chou etc.
-  discard
- execute a command
+getCandidateCommands. command.priority

- to next player
+send candidate commands to each player

+wait for each player decide command get a command if decidedCommand.priority is biggest || not exist other player undecided go to next process else keep wait

+command.execute($round): modify round tiles

+if gameover: no more drawable or one win send result new next round else goto get commands